Embracing New Techniques in Deep Learning for Estimating Image Memorability: Discussion

-This research has shown that including high-level conceptual features in the memorability estimation process improves the accuracy of those estimations considerably.
+Importantly, the features that emerge from ResMem give an initial glimpse into the properties that make an image memorable.
+Thus far, it has been an open mystery of what features drive the memorability of an image.
+A large body of prior work has shown that memorability is not synonymous with other low-level or high-level image features, such as color, edges, aesthetics, interest, or saliency \citep{isolaWhatMakesPhotograph2014, bainbridgeMemorabilityStimulusdrivenPerceptual2017, Bainbridge_2017}.
+In fact, there is even no correlation between what people think they will remember and what is in fact memorable \citep{isolaWhatMakesPhotograph2014}.
+The current study has begun to give a glimpse into the features that drive memorability: showing that including high-level conceptual features in the memorability estimation process improves the accuracy of those estimations considerably.
 In comparison with MemNet which only decomposes images into perceptual features, ResMem achieves better predictive power in terms of generalizability, rank correlation, and estimation accuracy.
-This, when taken in concert with previous research, implies that memorability is related intimately to both the perceptual and conceptual features of an image \parencite{kramerCharacterizingMemorabilityRepresentational2021}.
-Future work can examine the relationship between this model and the visual and memory systems in the brain, as prior work has done for visual areas \parencite{cichyComparisonDeepNeural2016,jaeglePopulationResponseMagnitude2019}.
+This, when taken in concert with previous research, implies that memorability is related intimately to both the perceptual and conceptual features of an image, and recent converging evidence in the psychological domain has also shown a dominance of semantic information in determining the memorability of an image \citep{kramerCharacterizingMemorabilityRepresentational2021}.
+Importantly, the fact that ResMem can successfully predict the memorability of images demonstrates that it is an image-computable feature that may be automatically processed during perception.
+In fact, image classification DNNs such as AlexNet show strong correspondences in representation with the human visual system \citep{cichyComparisonDeepNeural2016, Yamins_Hong_Cadieu_Solomon_Seibert_DiCarlo_2014}, and dissimilarity in early layers and similarity in late layers has shown correspondences with scene memorability \citep{Koch834796}.
+The current network may better capture higher-level visual and semantic processes; even without a "memory" built into the model, ResMem is able to predict memory performance using the processing of visual features alone.
+As a whole, this suggests that a visual system can be sensitive to what we are likely to remember, even in the absence of top-down processes or processes of memory encoding and retrieval.
+Such findings could support current hypotheses that memorability reflects how visual information is prioritized for later memory, as a type of sorting metric for perceptual inputs \citep{xieMemorabilityWordsArbitrary2020}.
+Future work can examine the relationship between this model and the visual and memory systems in the brain, as prior work has done for visual areas \citep{cichyComparisonDeepNeural2016,jaeglePopulationResponseMagnitude2019}.

-In addition to making memorability analysis simpler, models like ResMem can be leveraged to do analysis of high-level visual features, and how those features relate to memorability.
-As hardware technology continues to progress, more complicated models, such as graph-based neural networks, M3M without the deconvolution layers, and model-based algorithms can be employed to help understand memorability in those contexts.
 Carefully applying deep learning in the memorability field can help us better understand the phenomenon for years to come.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 We would like to acknowledge Lore Goetschalckx for providing us with details on MemNet's implementation.
 We would also like to acknowledge Deepasri Prasad and Max Kramer for information sharing and general feedback.